FIWARE/tutorials.NGSI-LD/mcp-server/README.md

     context cost is only worth paying for a small, stable set.
 *   **Context discovery**: `list_entity_types`, `get_entity_type`, `list_attributes` and `get_attribute` wrap the NGSI-LD
     `/types` and `/attributes` endpoints for run-time introspection.
+*   **Prompts** (opt-in): each `prompt.json` supplied at start up (see `PROMPTS_DIR`) becomes an MCP prompt whose template names the tools this server instance actually exposes, falling back to the matching generic tool for any type without a typed one.
 *   **Resources**: the dereferenced schema for each model is served at `ontology://<model>/<type>`, plus live `ngsi://types` and `ngsi://attributes` views of the broker.
 *   **`@context` injection**: the agent never sees or handles a context URI; the server adds the `Link` header and